-If the lease transfers ownership of the underlying asset to the Company by the end of the lease term, or if the cost of the right-of-use asset reflects that the Company will exercise a purchase option, the right-of-use asset is depreciated from the start date of the lease to the end of the useful life of the underlying asset.
-Otherwise, the Company should depreciate the right-of-use asset from the commencement date to the earlier of the end of the useful life of the right-of-use asset or the end of the lease term.
+If the lease transfers ownership of the underlying asset to the Group by the end of the lease term, or if the cost of the right-of-use asset reflects that the Group will exercise a purchase option, the right-of-use asset is depreciated from the start date of the lease to the end of the useful life of the underlying asset.
+Otherwise, the Group should depreciate the right-of-use asset from the commencement date to the earlier of the end of the useful life of the right-of-use asset or the end of the lease term.

-The Company applies IFRS 36 "Impairment of Assets" to determine whether the right-of-use asset is impaired and to account for any impairment loss identified.
+The Group applies IFRS 36 "Impairment of Assets" to determine whether the right-of-use asset is impaired and to account for any impairment loss identified.

-Except for the leases met and selected for short-term leases and leases of low-value assets, the Company presents right-of-use assets and lease liabilities in the balance sheet and presents the depreciation expense and interest expense related to the lease separately in the statement of comprehensive income.
+Except for the leases met and selected for short-term leases and leases of low-value assets, the Group presents right-of-use assets and lease liabilities in the balance sheet and presents the depreciation expense and interest expense related to the lease separately in the statement of comprehensive income.

-The Company has elected to account for short term leases and leases of low-value assets on either a straight-line basis over the lease term or another systematic basis and recognize lease payments as an expense over the lease term.
+The Group has elected to account for short term leases and leases of low-value assets on either a straight-line basis over the lease term or another systematic basis and recognize lease payments as an expense over the lease term.

-The Company as a lessor
+The Group as a lessor

-The Company classifies each of its leases as either an operating lease or a finance lease.
+The Group classifies each of its leases as either an operating lease or a finance lease.
 A lease that transfers substantially all the risks and rewards incidental to ownership of the underlying asset is classified as a finance lease.
 Otherwise, a lease is classified as an operating lease.
-Upon lease commencement, the Company shall recognize assets held under a finance lease in the balance sheet and expresses them as finance lease receivables at an amount equal to the net investment in the lease.
+Upon lease commencement, the Group shall recognize assets held under a finance lease in the balance sheet and expresses them as finance lease receivables at an amount equal to the net investment in the lease.

-For any arrangements that contain lease and non-lease components, the Company applies the requirements of IFRS 15 to allocate the consideration in the contract.
+For any arrangements that contain lease and non-lease components, the Group applies the requirements of IFRS 15 to allocate the consideration in the contract.

-The Company recognizes the rental income from operating leases as lease/rental revenue on either a straight-line basis over the lease term or another systematic basis.
+The Group recognizes the rental income from operating leases as lease/rental revenue on either a straight-line basis over the lease term or another systematic basis.
+Variable lease payments that do not depend on an index or a rate are excluded from operating lease are recognized as rental income upon the occurrence.